hazelcast/hazelcast/site/docs/design-docs/006-declarative-serialization.md

 there, such as Avro or Google Protocol Buffers.
 We would like to reduce the effort to use them with Jet to the minimum.

-Note that we don't try to solve here the limitations of job-level serializers, which are:
+Note that we don't try to solve the limitations of job-level serializers, which are:

 - inability to work with remote `IMap`s, `Cache`s & `IList`s